 - In some cases, no cause of hematuria may be found (idiopathic hematuria)

 Structural Causes of Hematuria

 Kidneys that contain cysts (fluid-filled sacs) or are blocked may lead to any type of hematuria.
 An ultrasound of the kidney can determine if an abnormal structure is causing blood in the urine.

 Inherited Causes of Hematuria

 Several different diseases that run in families can cause hematuria.
-These include Polycystic Kidney Disease, Alport Syndrome, inherited nephritis, certain types of hemophilia and, Sickle Cell disease in the African-American population.
+These include polycystic kidney disease, alport syndrome, inherited nephritis, certain types of hemophilia, and, sickle cell disease.